 Bump dots are small tactile dots that come in a variety of sizes, textures, and colors.
-They can be attached to any surface, including on top of medication containers.
+They can attach to any surface, including on top of medication containers.
 I like to use the smallest size dots, which are about 1/4 of an inch wide, and put them on the lids of containers- read more about it in my post about my college desk here.
 Order Bump Dots on Amazon here.

 Large print labels